School of Languages and Cultures

 The School currently offers degree programmes in Chinese, French, German, Japanese, Russian, and Spanish.
 In addition to languages the School also offers related culture courses, and stresses the importance of the mutually influential relationship between language and culture.

-From January 2013 the Department of Linguistics is located in the School of Social and Political Sciences.
+From January 2014 the School will become the Department of Global, Cultural and Language Studies within the new School of International, Social and Political Science.

 - Are you a BA student looking for a Minor in a Commerce subject?
 (PDF, 106KB)